Developing a Nutritional Pathway for Cancer Patients

 A video summary by ANHI of recent intervention studies where adult patients with active cancer were given supplements containing doses of HMB.

 This article by Richie Kirwan, discusses the casual effect that Vitamin D potentially has in increasing muscle mass.

-Frailty is a common and important geriatric syndrome characterized by age-associated declines in physiologic reserve and function across multiorgan systems, leading to increased vulnerability for adverse health outcomes including falls, disability, hospitalisation and mortality.
-This article by Dr Adrian Slee, PhD, BSc, describes the potential for nutrition and exercise strategies to counteract disabling conditions in frailty.
+Frailty is a common and important geriatric syndrome characterised by age-associated declines in physiologic reserve and function across multiorgan systems, leading to increased vulnerability for adverse health outcomes including falls, disability, hospitalisation and mortality.
+This article describes the potential for nutrition and exercise strategies to counteract disabling conditions in frailty.

 BUILDING MUSCLE FOR BETTER HEALTH OUTCOMES